PixelGuys/Cubyz/docs/CONTRIBUTING.md

 - Use the simplest data structure for the job: e.g. use a slice instead of List if you know the size upfront
 - Don't make things public if they don't need to be

+## Test your changes

+Before you submit changes for review, you should take some time to test your changes.
+- Be mindful of the features you have touched by changing the code you've changed.
+Test those features to ensure there were no regressions.
+- We don't expect you to know everything here.
+But, a little work up front can save review cycles in the future if you may have broken something by mistake.

+## Name your PR appropriately

+For example, if you're fixing issue #12345, don't name the PR "Fix #12345".
+Instead, include that in the description of the PR and name your PR something that better describes the impact of your change (i.e. "Add <biome name here>", "Rebalance tool properties", "Refactor <function name>", etc)

 ## A note on performance optimizations

 I like to follow Casey Muratori's optimization philosophy as outlined here: https://www.youtube.com/watch?v=pgoetgxecw8